YootTowerManagement/YootTower/README.md

 Welcome to the Open Source Yoot Tower repo!

-Yoot Saito just sent me a code drop of Yoot Tower for archival and academic study, and to make a modern open source version that runs in the browser!
+Yoot Saito just sent me (Don Hopkins -- don@donhopkins.com) a code drop of Yoot Tower for archival and academic study, and to make a modern open source version that runs in the browser!

 So I’ve started the process of documenting and publishing the public open source version of Yoot Tower on GitHub: